outstand/api-docs/README.md

-# Ace of Sales API Documentation - Draft
+# Ace of Sales API Documentation

 This is a REST-style API that uses JSON for serialization and [API token](#authentication) authentication.
 You can only access our API over HTTPS.